EXPLAINER: States still in play and what makes them that way

 "We've clearly won North Carolina, where we're up 1.7%, 77,000 votes with only approximately 5% left.
 They can't catch us," he said during an appearance at the White House.
 Trump also said he planned to contest the U.S. presidential election before the Supreme Court.
 It was unclear, exactly, what legal action he might pursue.

-Though Trump is correct that he held a nearly 77,000-vote lead, which he maintained Thursday morning, the race is too early to call with up to 116,000 mail ballots left to count, as well as the potential of thousands of provisional ballots.
+Though Trump is correct that he held a nearly 77,000-vote lead, which he maintained Thursday morning, the race is too early to call with up to 116,000 mail ballots left to count, as well as about 41,000 provisional ballots statewide.

 As long as those ballots are postmarked by Nov.
 3, state election officials have until Nov.
 12 to count them.
 And when it comes to mail ballots, Biden was outperforming Trump.
 That means the ballots yet to be counted could give Biden a lead.